NTT123/a0-jax/README.md

 # a0-jax
-AlphaZero in JAX using PAX library
+AlphaZero in JAX using PAX library.

 ```sh
 pip install -r requirements.txt